You can access the PMM web interface using the IP address of the host

 The tool consists of two parts.
-The Quick ranges offers frequently used time ranges: from 1 hour to 5 days.
-Use the date picker to set a range of dates.
+The Quick ranges offers frequently used time ranges..
+The date picker sets a range of dates.

 The first line of the summary table contains the totals of the load, count, and latency for all queries that were run on the selected database server during the time period that you’ve specified.

 The load is the amount of time that the database server spent during the selected time or date range running all queries.

 The count is the average number of requests to the server during the specified time or date range.